Youtiao: Taiwan

 In Taiwan, Youtiao is often known by its Hokkien name (油炸粿 iû-tsiā-kué) and is a popular breakfast item throughout Taiwan.
 Youtiao are usually sandwiched into shaobings or cut into sections and wrapped in rice balls, or eaten with almond milk, soy milk, and douhua for breakfast.
-It is also an essential ingredient for Tainan-style congee and salty soy milk, and it is also an indispensable ingredient for Tainan beef soup and as a side for Taiwanese-style spicy hot pot.
+It is also an essential ingredient for Tainan-style congee and salty soy milk, and it is also featured in Tainan beef soup and as a side for Taiwanese-style spicy hot pot.